benplumley/Notes/Semester 2/Programming II.md

 An algorithm is called *fast* if it grows quickly, so a *slow* algorithm is better.
 In order from slow to fast, algorithms can be constant, logarithmic, linear, quadratic, polynomial, exponential, or factorial.

 A *binary tree* is like a list, except rather than each item having one pointer to an object and one pointer to the next item, has one to an object, one to the child "right" of it and one to the child "left" of it.
 Finding an item in a binary tree is log 2 complexity.

+*Big O notation* is used to record the complexity of an algorithm.
+The number of operations as a function of n (problem size) taken, and all terms other than the dominant one are removed.
+This is the big O complexity of the algorithm.
+For instance, an algorithm running in 2n^3 + 18n + 5 steps is O(n^3), or polynomial complexity.

+Algorithm complexity can be evaluated for the *worst case*, *best case*, or *average case*.
+In the worst case, the input data is presented in the worst possible way.
+For instance, a giving a bubble sort a list of items in descending order to be sorted into ascending.
+The best case is the best possible set of input data, for instance giving it a list that already happens to be sorted.
+The average case is the most likely situation to happen in practice.

+Technically, big O notation is used for the worst case, but it is often used for average case instead.